 Figure 3 Legend: A) Alleles associated with risk of recurrence after utilizing the Benjamini-Hochberg correction with a false discovery rate of 20%.
 Odds ratios are for association with disease recurrence.
 Antigens are ordered from most to least significant in from top to bottom.
 Point estimates with 95% CI shown.
 B) Dose response of select Recipient HLA.
 Heterozygotes and homozygotes for each HLA shown.
 Odds ratios are for association with disease recurrence.
 Point estimates with 95% CI shown.
 HLA B13, B58, DR52, and DR53, not shown due to lack of information on heterozygosity or too few patients for modelling.

 Figure 4 Legend: Association between all Recipient HLA antigens significantly associated with disease recurrence.
 HLA-DR7, DR53, and DQ2 are all positively correlated with one another.
+Pearson’s correlation coefficient shown.

 Figure 5 Legend: Kaplan-Meier curves for significantly correlated HLA.
 Blue curves are without the specified antigen and red curves are with the specified antigen.
 All comparisons by logrank test.